A3AJAGBE/CoffeeMaker-OOP/README.md

 ## Project 15 - Coffee Maker (OOP version)
-This is the OOP version of the [!day 14 project](https://github.com/A3AJAGBE/coffee-maker).
+This is the OOP version of the [day 14 project](https://github.com/A3AJAGBE/coffee-maker).

 ![Demo](https://github.com/A3AJAGBE/CoffeeMaker-OOP/blob/main/CoffeeMaker-OOP.gif)